disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

  **Keys**

-Every key has a name and a value, delimited by an equals sign (=).
+* Every key has a name and a value, delimited by an equals sign (=).
 The name appears to the left of the equals sign.
-The key cannot contain the characters equal sign ( = ) or semicolon ( ; ) as these are reserved characters.
+* The key cannot contain the characters equal sign ( = ) or semicolon ( ; ) as these are reserved characters.
 The value can contain any character.
+* Keys cannot contain duplicate names within the same section

  **Sections**

-Keys are grouped into sections.
+* Keys are grouped into sections.
 The section name appears on a line by itself, in square brackets (\[ ]).
 All keys after the section declaration are associated with that section.
 There is no explicit "end of section" delimiter; sections end at the next section declaration, or the end of the file.
 Sections may not be nested.

-All sections listed in the documentation and the sample settings file must be present, even if the section is disabled.
+* All sections listed in the documentation and the sample settings file must be present, even if the section is disabled.
 This does not include AND/OR subsections for tier and activity sections.
 Each section must contain all it's coresponding keys.
+* Section cannot contain duplicate names

 **Other**

-All text in the settings is case insensitive.
+* All text in the settings is case insensitive.

-Lines can be commented out using a hashtag ( # )
+* Lines can be commented out using a hashtag ( # )

-Sections cannot contain duplicate names and keys cannot contain duplicate names within the same section.

 **Example**